projectsbyif/data-permissions-catalogue/content/patterns/authentication-using-a-security-object.md

 ---
-title: Multi-factor authentication using an object
+title: Authentication using a security object

 category: Signing in to a service
 weight: 1